Applying for an Initial F-1 Visa

 All nonimmigrant visa applicants are required to pay a visa application fee.
 The visa application fee is required each time you need to apply for an F-1 visa at a U.S. embassy/consulate abroad.
 Any F-2 dependent visa applicants will also be required to pay the visa application fee.

-The nonimmigrant visa application fee is set by the U.S. Department of State and is subject to change at any time.
+The current nonimmigrant visa application fee is $185 USD.
+This fee is set by the U.S. Department of State and is subject to change at any time.
 Refer to the website of your specific U.S. embassy/consulate for more details on the current visa application fee and how to pay the fee.
 Typically, you will be required to pay the fee when you complete the DS-160 nonimmigrant visa application.

 Visa Interview